-Prior to preparing preliminary plans for any proposed New Construction or major Improvement, the Owner and/or their design professional, Builder or representative shall meet with an ARC Representative at a monthly ARC meeting for a Pre-Design Meeting to discuss proposed plans and to explore and resolve any questions regarding building requirements at Cross Creek Ranch.
+Prior to preparing preliminary plans for any proposed new construction or major Improvement, the Owner and their Architect shall meet with the ARC at a monthly ARC meeting for a Pre-Design Meeting to discuss proposed plans and to explore and resolve any questions regarding building requirements at Cross Creek Ranch.
+The Builder and any other representatives are free to attend as well.
 Such informal reviews are encouraged and are meant to offer guidance prior to initiating preliminary design.
 An appointment for a Pre-Design conference during a monthly ARC meeting must be made at least seven days in advance with the ARC.
 At or prior to the first Pre-Design Meeting the Owner shall provide the ARC with written acknowledgement of receipt of Design Guidelines; the date of the Design Guidelines must also be indicated.
 To explore potential issues, Pre-Design meetings can also be conducted on the proposed construction site.